 Campus buildings are open during regularly scheduled business hours.
-Keys to college offices and buildings are issued on a restricted basis to full-time employees.
+Keys and access fobs to college offices and buildings are issued on a restricted basis to full-time employees.
+Access control door locks are on a majority of public use buildings and have the ability to be remotely locked down in emergency situations.

 Campus police and security guards patrol the campuses on a regular basis.
-The following residence halls are currently equipped with key card access controls: Tubb, Gerstenberger, Gillespie, North Sue, South Sue, and Baker Center, Forrest, Frazier, Stroud and Lamar halls.
-Residence hall staff (residence hall directors and/or residence hall assistants) live in each of the residence halls.
+All residence halls with interior hallways are currently equipped with key card access controls to the exterior of the buildings.
+Residence hall staff (residence hall directors and/or residence hall assistants) live in residence halls.